 Fasting Helps Reset Your Palate

-The patterns of over-consumption and unhealthy eating habits many people pick up over a lifetime cause our taste buds to be less sensitive.
+Over-consumption and unhealthy eating habits cause our taste buds to be less sensitive.

-When your taste buds are conditioned to expect over-processed, hyper-palatable foods, natural whole foods simply can’t compete.
+When your taste buds expect over-processed, hyper-palatable foods, natural whole foods can’t compete.

 Additionally, fasting provides a jumping-off point for starting a healthier diet.
 By using the post-fast opportunity to make better food choices, you’re more likely to enjoy the taste of real, unprocessed foods.